 The tournaments run for two weeks.
 Sumo is the epitome of Japanese culture and tradition.

-The rituals and ceremonies on the day is something to respect and remember.
+The rituals and ceremonies on the day are something to respect and remember.
 Bouts only last a short time but there’s so much going on it’s very entertaining.

 Japan Tourist Spots – Kyoto